 You’re never far from shops, cafes, restaurants and accommodation to suit your tastes and needs.
 In most areas we’ve listed the relevant services, but for Edinburgh we’ve just provided links to the relevant web pages to let you choose!
 We’ve listed a range of facilities as well as covering lower budget accommodation to the more expensive hotels in our lists at the bottom of each section page or in the accommodation section..

 If you'd like a knowledgeable companion and don't want to carry your load then the companies below offer baggage transfer and guiding.
 They'll do sections with you or the whole route.

 Temperatures can range from an average maximum of 17°C in the Summer to 5°C in the Winter.
-However, Scotland is renowned for experiencing four seasons in one day, so it is best to prepare for every eventuality.
+However, Scotland is renowned for its changeable weather, often experiencing four seasons in one day, so it is best to prepare for every eventuality.
 The prevailing wind blows from west to east, so if you’d like it behind you for extra help, start in Helensburgh.
-We've included links to the Mountain Weather Information Service and the Met Office, which provide some of the most reliable forecasts for walkers, as well as Visit Scotland’s guide to the Scotland’s weather and climate.
+We've included links to the Mountain Weather Information Service and the Met Office which provide some of the most reliable forecasts for walkers, as well as Visit Scotland’s guide to the Scotland’s weather and climate.

 Public Transport on the John Muir Way